patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/text-input/text-input.md

 ---
-title: Text input
+id: Text input
-section: usage and behavior
+section: components
-hideTOC: true
-showTitle: true
 ---

 Use text input to gather free-form text from a user.